 If you don’t have a dedicated meeting space in your office, you may find that having meetings at people’s desks are distracting employees nearby who are not part of the meeting.
 Those employees being distracted will eventually lead to them being less productive, as well as the possibility that in their distraction they will disrupt your meeting, even unintentionally.

-Travelling into the office can be complicated for remote workers so having a meeting in a central location can reduce tiredness from travelling, as well as be a good mood booster, as it shows a willingness to compromise and value employees.
+Travelling into the office can be complicated for remote workers so planning offsite meetings in a central location can reduce tiredness from travelling, as well as be a good mood booster, as it shows a willingness to compromise and value employees.

 Getting away can be good

-Face to face meetings are important for making sure that you are all communicating effectively as you will be able to pick up cues from facial expressions and body language that aren’t always possible to read when you are speaking over a long distance or through emails.
+Offsite meetings are important for ensuring effective communication, as they allow participants to pick up cues from facial expressions and body language that may not be discernible over long distances or through emails.

 Set better time limits